Ever wonder what a year living and working in Japan looks like?

 -Saving money before I took off

-First Step: Working Holiday Visa
+First Step: Understanding the Working Holiday Visa

--Between the age of 18 and 30 (25 in case of some countries)
+- Applicant must be between the age of 18 and 30 (25 in case of some countries)

--You must hold a passport from one of the following countries Hong Kong, Taiwan, Australia, New Zealand, Canada, the Republic of Korea, the United Kingdom, Ireland, Denmark, Norway, Portugal, Poland, Slovakia, Hungary, Spain, Argentina, Chile, Iceland, Czech or Lithuania
+- You must hold a passport from one of the following countries Hong Kong, Taiwan, Australia, New Zealand, Canada, the Republic of Korea, the United Kingdom, Ireland, Denmark, Norway, Portugal, Poland, Slovakia, Hungary, Spain, Argentina, Chile, Iceland, Czech or Lithuania

--Must be currently residing in his or her country of nationality
+- Must be currently residing in his or her country of nationality

--Must hold sufficient amount of funds
+- Must hold sufficient amount of funds

--Being in good health
+- Must be in good health

--Never having been issued a Japanese working holiday visa in the past
+- Never have been issued a Japanese working holiday visa in the past

 First off, you will need a little moolaa in place to apply for the Working Holiday Visa.
 This is how I actually got into the country, and hopefully you can too, but to apply for this bad boy you need to have at least US$2,500 in travellers cheques or a bank statement.
 If you don’t have this yet just start saving, even if its little bits over time.
-Gotta start somewhere!

 There are a few other requirements, which will vary depending on which country you are a citizen of.
 Above is a general list, but be sure to check out this link for a more in depth look at eligibility, procedures, and funds required per country.